siggi-learn/learnblocks/README.md

 # Attribution

-The structure and setup of this repository is mostly copied from the [chakra-ui](https://github.com/chakra-ui/chakra-ui/) project.
+Parts of this repositories structure are inspired by the [chakra-ui](https://github.com/chakra-ui/chakra-ui/) project.